erichstuder/433MHz_to_MQTT/doc/source/development_environment.rst

 Python
 ^^^^^^
-Python scripts are used to simplify the interaction with the toolchain.
+Python is used to execute the scripts.

 Docker
 ^^^^^^
-Runs the containers with the toolchain.
+Runs the containers.

 Sphinx
 ^^^^^^